 A 1.5 mile hiking trail on the canyon floor follows the stream through skyreaching boulders, past thundering waterfalls, into a secret world of mossy-green and pearl gray filled with ferns and giant trees.

 Bluff by Daryl Forester

 Summertime finds Dismals Canyon cool and inviting.
-The temperature on the canyon floor runs some 14 degrees below Alabama's summer average.
+The temperature runs some 14 degrees below Alabama's summer average.
 There are no mosquitoes, flies, or poison oak.

 Guided night tours allow visitors to view the glow-in-the-dark creatures known locally as Dismalites.

 Development has been designed for tranquility and serenity and does not include big concrete RV pads/parking, man-made swimming pools, or Goofy Golf Courses, etc. Recreation is exploration of the natural environment.

 Your visit is a step back to a time when the earth was clean and the water was clear.
 Aside from the necessary clearing of the trails, the canyon is now - as it has been for centuries - completely natural.